Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

 The $\langle 110 \rangle$ oriented barium titanate (BaTiO$_3$) single crystals were obtained through the top-seeded solution growth technique (TSSG) from Electro-Optics Technology GmbH.
 The samples were shaped as bars with dimensions of 5x1x0.8\,mm along the $[1\bar{1}0]$, $[001]$ and $[110]$ crystallographic directions, respectively.
 The (001) plane was polished at ambient conditions to a quality of 1\textmu m, platinum electrodes were applied to the (110) planes and the domain structure was observed along the [001] direction.
-Contacts to the surface electrodes were established using high-temperature silver paste.
-Ferroelectric CDWs were created by poling the previously annealed sample along [110] direction while illuminating with ultraviolet light source of 365nm wavelength and luminous flux about 5W based on light-emitting diode OSRAM LZ4-V4UV0R.
-In more details the technique is described in Ref.\,\onlinecite{bednyakov2016free}.
-The resulting structure consisted of [100] and [010] domains separated with alternating positively and negatively charged crystallographic $(1\bar{1}0)$ oriented 90$^{\circ}$ CDWs.
-The sample was placed in a Linkam experimental cell, allowing temperature variation down to liquid nitrogen temperatures (77 K).
-An electric field was applied and current measured along the [110] direction using a Keithley 6517B electrometer with an integrated 1kV DC power supply.
-The domain structure was examined in both tetragonal and orthorhombic phases using a polarizing microscope (Leica DM2700M) in transmission and reflection modes.
-The observed domain patterns were documented using Leica's LAS X software.
-All processes were automated within the LabVIEW environment.
+Surface electrodes were contacted with a high-temperature silver paste.
+Ferroelectric CDWs were created by poling the previously annealed sample along [110] direction while illuminating it with ultraviolet light source of 365\,nm wavelength and luminous flux about 5\,W, based on the light-emitting diode OSRAM LZ4-V4UV0R.